k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 Where you clone the files depends on the operating system you use.
 There are different instructions depending if you are using Linux or MacOS, than those for Microsoft Windows.

 Please note that persistent files created by Fabric Web Studio and the database instance you install will host their data in your installation directory's "persistent-data" folder (e.g., K2view/Studio/persistent-data).
 Your Fabric Space's data is stored in the persistent-data/spacename directory.
-The respective space's directory will contain its data if you create multiple spaces.
+The respective space's directory will contain data if you create multiple spaces.

 #### Using Linux or MacOS